trust-mfn-berlin/animals-as-objects/vault/story.untraceable.md

 [^2]: The first non-numerical inventory catalogue of the Zoological Museum, which was still ordered taxonomically, was set up between 1824 and 1830 (probably by the museum’s director at the time, Lichtenstein).
 Lichtenstein began the first numerical inventory catalogue around 1856, which was continued by Wilhelm Peters shortly after.

 [^3]: The earlier museum catalogues were initially structured taxonomically for the most part instead of numerically; sometimes they were supplemented with (often very general) information about an item’s origins or donor.
 In the mid-1850s, numerical catalogues were introduced to the collections, like the one for herpetology.
-Cf. Frahnert, Sylke.
+Cf. Sylke Frahnert.
 “Katalogisieren: Ein Praxisbericht”.
 In _Sammlungsökonomien_, Nils Güttler and Ina Heumann (eds.).
 Berlin: Kadmos, 2016: 95-108.

 [^4]: The first (non-numerical) catalogue of the herpetological collection, _Nomenclator Reptilium et Amphibiorum_, edited by Lichtenstein and von Martens, was published in 1856.

-[^5]: Cf. MfN, HBSB, ZM-S-II-Schomburgk-R-59-r; Schomburgk, Richard. _Reisen in Britisch-Guiana in den Jahren 1840–1844: Nebst einer Fauna und Flora Guiana’s nach Vorlagen von Johannes Müller, Ehrenberg, Erichson, Klotzsch, Troschel, Cabanis und Andern_, vol. 1 and 2.
+[^5]: Cf. MfN, HBSB, ZM-S-II-Schomburgk-R-59-r; Richard Schomburgk. _Reisen in Britisch-Guiana in den Jahren 1840–1844: Nebst einer Fauna und Flora Guiana’s nach Vorlagen von Johannes Müller, Ehrenberg, Erichson, Klotzsch, Troschel, Cabanis und Andern_, vol. 1 and 2.
 Leipzig: J. J. Weber, 1847–1848 .

-[^6]: Martin, Philipp Leopold. _Die Praxis der Naturgeschichte.
-Ein vollständiges Lehrbuch_, part 1: _Taxidermie oder die Lehre vom Präparieren, Konservieren und Ausstopfen der Tiere und ihrer Teile; vom Naturaliensammeln auf Reisen und dem Naturalienhandel_.
+[^6]: Philipp Leopold Martin. _Die Praxis der Naturgeschichte: Ein vollständiges Lehrbuch, Teil 1, Taxidermie oder die Lehre vom Präparieren, Konservieren und Ausstopfen der Tiere und ihrer Teile, Vom Naturaliensammeln auf Reisen und dem Naturalienhandel_.
 Weimar: B.F.
 Voigt, 1886: 1.

 [^7]: The ecological consequences of imperialism and colonialism were being examined as far back as in the 1980s.
-Cf. Cronon, William. _Changes in the Land: Indians, Colonists, and the Ecology of New England_.
-New York: Hill and Wang, 1983; Crosby, Alfred W. _Ecological Imperialism: The Biological Expansion of Europe, 900–1900_.
-Cambridge: Cambridge University Press, 1986; Grove, Richard. _Green Imperialism: Colonial Expansion, Tropical Island Edens and the Origins of Environmentalism, 1600–1860_.
+Cf. William Cronon. _Changes in the Land: Indians, Colonists, and the Ecology of New England_.
+New York: Hill and Wang, 1983; Alfred W. Crosby. _Ecological Imperialism: The Biological Expansion of Europe, 900–1900_.
+Cambridge: Cambridge University Press, 1986; Richard Grove. _Green Imperialism: Colonial Expansion, Tropical Island Edens and the Origins of Environmentalism, 1600–1860_.
 Cambridge: Cambridge University Press, 1995.

-[^8]: On the Tendaguru expeditions with regard to this problematic, see Vennen, Mareike.
+[^8]: On the Tendaguru expeditions with regard to this problematic, see Mareike Vennen.
 “Dinosaurier in Berlin: Transformationen im Berliner Museum für Naturkunde, 1909–1937”.
 In _Dinosaurierfragmente: Zur Geschichte der Tendaguru-Expedition und ihrer Objekte, 1906–2018_.
 Göttingen: Wallstein, 2018: 166–191.

 :::DE:::